Course Title: Older Person Rehabilitation

 Candidates must have the following:

-- A Primary Degree or an equivalent qualification and experience in a relevant health care discipline to be approved by the College of Medicine and Health
+- an Honours Primary Degree or an equivalent qualification and professional experience in a relevant health care discipline to be approved by the College of Medicine and Health;

 Please contact the coordinator for further details.